jazzkr/krisztiankurucz.ca/user/sites/openmic/pages/06.contact/form.md

         - display: thankyou
 ---

 Are you a musician looking to jam?
 A venue looking for some talented local artists?
 A local trying to find the best nightlife in York Region?
-Feel free to drop me a line!
+Feel free to drop us a line!